-- 1. Send mails to after_service@radiolink.com.cn or after_service1@radiolink.com.cn and we will answer your question at the earliest. - 2.
-Send message to us on our Facebook page or leave comments on our Youtube page - 3.
+- 1. Send mails to after service@radiolink.com.cn and we will answer your question at the earliest. - 2.
+Send message to us on our Facebook page or leave comments on our YouTube page - 3.
 If the product is purchased from the local distributor, you can also ask them for support and repair as prefer.

-All manuals and firmwares are available on RadioLink official website www.radiolink.com and more tutorials are uploaded.
-Or follow our Facebook and Youtube homepage to stay tuned with our latest news.
+All manuals and firmware are available on RadioLink official website www.radiolink.com and more tutorials are uploaded.
+Or follow our Facebook and YouTube homepage to stay tuned with our latest news.